HoiJean/djangoforbeginners-book/manuscript/ch3.md

 * create a new directory for our code
 * install Django in a new virtual environment
 * create a new Django project
-* create a new app `pages`
+* create a new `pages` app
 * update `settings.py`

-Make sure you're not working in an existing virtual environment.
+On the command line make sure you're not working in an existing virtual environment.
 You can tell if there's anything in parentheses before your command line prompt.
 If you are simply type `exit` to leave it.

 We will again create a new directory `pages` for our project on the Desktop but you can put your code anywhere you like on your computer.
 It just needs to be in its own directory.